 This violent attack is the most recent in a string of incidents of discrimination that this Pastor and his congregation have faced in the last two years.
 The repeated attacks have caused them grave physical injuries and heavy financial loss.

 Pastor Rohit and his wife had been leading a church in Riga since 2016.
 The trouble first started in November 2019 when some of the villagers took offence at the polite refusal of the couple to partake in their religious rituals because it violated their conscience.
 On 24 November 2019, a mob of 18 men physically assaulted Pastor Rohit and Sandhya in their own home.
 Their daughter, who was five years old at that time, was seriously injured when the attackers flung the child out of the house.

 This premeditated attack was intended to intimidate all the minorities in the village and to warn them of similar consequences.
 The Pastor filed a complaint with the police, but the assailants were let off with a mere warning.
 Emboldened by this, the anti-social elements continued issuing threats to the Christians in the following months with impunity.

 This violence was repeated again in March and July 2020.
 In the July incident, after beating up the Pastor and two other Christian men, the assailants called the police and falsely reported that the Christians were carrying out forceful conversions.
-The police detained Pastor Rohit, Sandhya and the two other Christians for questioning.
+The police detained Pastor Rohit, Sandhya and the two other victims for questioning.

-Last month, when invited to the house prayer in Riga, Pastor Rohit had hoped that things had cooled down sufficiently by then and that the religious extremists would have forgotten about him.
+Last month, when invited to the prayer meeting in Riga, Pastor Rohit had hoped that things had cooled down sufficiently by then and that the religious extremists would have forgotten about him.
 However, they somehow learnt of his visit and executed that brutal attack on 22 April 2021.

 Watch our training videos on how to file a police complaint and how to represent before other Grievance Redressal Mechanisms including the National Human Rights Commission and the National Commission for Minorities by clicking on the following links: